Sikh Confederacy: Administration

+Leadership

+Jassa Singh Ahluwalia was initially appointed as the head of the misls in 1748.
+However, there were a host of different leaders, from more notable ones to petty ones of lesser-importance.
+Some of the most important leaders of the Sikh Confederacy in Lahore province were: Jassa Singh Ahluwalia, Charat Singh Sukerchakia, Hari Singh Bhangi (and his two sons, Jhanda Singh and Ganda Singh), Jai Singh Kanhaiya, Gujjar Singh, and Jassa Singh Ramgarhia.
+Leaders with a medium-level of importance were Buddh Singh in the Jalandhar Doab, Hakikat Singh in the Bari Doab, Sahib Singh Sialkotia in the Rechna Doab, and Milkha Singh Thehpuria in the Sindh Sagar Doab.
+As for smaller leaders, they were numerous.
+In Delhi province, the leaders were amongst the Phulkian states.

+Patadari system

-The Patadari system affected newly annexed territories and was the original method used by the misls in administrating land.
+The Patadari system affected newly annexed territories and was the original method used by the misls in administering land.
 The patadari system relied on the cooperation of surkundas, the rank of a leader of a small party of cavalrymen.
 The chief of the misl would take his/her portion and divide the other parcels among his Sardars proportional to the number of cavalrymen they had contributed to the misl.
 The Sardars would then divide their parcels among their Surkundas, and then the Surkundas subdivided the land they received among their individual cavalrymen.
 The Surkundas receiving parcels of land with settlements were required to fortify them and establish fines and laws for their zamindars and ryots.
 Parcels of land in the patadari system could not be sold, but could be given to relatives in an inheritance.
 The soldiers who received parcels from the Patadari system held their land in complete freedom.

+Misaldari system

 The Misaldari system applied to sardars with a small number of cavalrymen as well as independent bodies of cavalrymen who voluntarily attached themselves to a misl.
 They kept the lands they held before joining the misl as an allotment for their cooperation with the misl.
 The leaders of these groups, called misaldars, could transfer their allegiance and land to another misl without punishment.

+Tabadari system

 The Tabadari system referred to land under the control of a misl's tabadars.
 Tabadars served a similar function to retainers in Europe.
 They were required to serve as cavalrymen to the misl and were subservient to the misl's leader.
 Although tabadars received their land as a reward, their ownership was subject entirely on the misl's leader.
 The tabadari grants were only hereditary on the choice of the chief of the misl.